mosquire/ratalyzer/Notes.md

 * Compare factor levels in data to levels in lookuptables, generate report
 * Get home data from Census Bureau?
 * Create shorthand for aggregating premiums (by peril/coverage)
+* Save factor tables in an object and use formula notation with those objects to calculate peril/coverage premiums